ThesisLab/ThesisLab/VM/README.md

 <br>
 <br>

-The operating system version has been released on 13th of February 2024:
+The templave VM operating system version has been released on 13th of February 2024:

 | Servicing option | Availability date | Build | KB article |
 | ---------------- | ----------------- | ----- | ---------- |